giga-sec/gigaSec-Tech-Notes/README.md

 I assure you that no plugins causes harm.
 This plugins are written by the community and are open source.
 It's not written by me

-You can check the installed plugins here
+Check the installed plugins here

-`Tech-Notes/.obsidian/plugins`
+--> `Tech-Notes/.obsidian/plugins`